glouppe/info8002-large-scale-data-systems/lecture3.md

 ???

-.exercice[Show the correctness of the algorithm.]
+.exercise[Show the correctness of the algorithm.]

 ---